 Travel costs shall be reimbursed at actual but not exceeding the quotation from UNDP approved travel agent.
-The provided living allowance will not be exceeding UNDP DSA rates.
-Repatriation travel cost from home to duty station in Bangkok and return shall not be covered by UNDP.
+The provided living allowance will not be exceeding UNDP Living Allowance rates.

 11) ANNEXES TO THE TOR

 ANNEX 1- INDIVIDUAL CONSULTANT GENERAL TERMS AND CONDITIONS is provided here: